findmypast/public_docs/public_docs/priv/static/hintsapi_documentation.md

 #### Example Response
 ```
 {
-    "Count" : 2,
+    "TotalCount" : 6,
-    "Link" : "/#/list/9c0a7ce8-bdd0-e511-80ef-005056923b62"
+    "Link" : "/#/list/9c0a7ce8-bdd0-e511-80ef-005056923b62",
+    "RejectedCount": 0,
+    "AcceptedCount": 2,
+    "NewCount": 4
 }
 ```

 The link will take the user to see all the records that have matched for that family tree fragment.
-The count is the amount of results.
+The TotalCount is the total number of record hints found.
+This is broken down in the NewCount, AcceptedCount and RejectedCount fields to show counts of hints that are 'New' (default status), 'Accepted' and Rejected respectively.

 ### ** List of hints **